AbdullahAleiti/toyota-frontend-project/README.md

 ### Tanstack Router for Routing

-I choose Tanstack router because of it's flexibility, first class typescript support, easy to use API and the clean project structure that it permits.
+I chose Tanstack router because of it's flexibility, first class typescript support, easy to use API and the clean project structure that it permits.

 ### MSWJS.io

 **Mock Service Worker** is an API mocking library that allows us to write client-agnostic mocks and reuse them across any environments.
 It works by intercepting http request in Browser's service worker.
-Using Mock service worker we are able to mock api without adding any adapters in our code. and without having to create a mock database in our environment.
+By using mock service worker we are able to mock api without adding any adapters in our code. and without having to create a mock database in our environment.

 ### Other